 Table of Contents

-- Conclusion of the Contract
+- Conclusion of contract

-- Right to Cancel
+- Right of withdrawal

 - Prices and terms of payment

 - Applicable Law

 1.1 These General Terms and Conditions (hereinafter “GTC”) of Hermann Francksen Nachf.
 GmbH & Co.
 KG (hereinafter "Seller"), apply to all contracts for the delivery of goods that a consumer or entrepreneur (hereinafter “Customer“) enters into with the seller regarding the goods presented by the seller in their online shop.
 The inclusion of the customer’s own conditions is hereby contradicted, unless otherwise agreed.

 1.2 Consumer within the meaning of these terms and conditions is any natural person who concludes a legal transaction for purposes that are, for the most part, not attributed to either their commercial or their self-employed professional activity.

 1.3 Entrepreneur in the sense of these terms and conditions is a natural or legal person or a legal partnership who, when concluding a legal transaction in the exercise of their commercial or self-employed professional activity.